delphifeel/datastd/README.md

 # datastd
 datastd - library of base structures for C lang

+# PRE
+use build.sh --help for flags info

 # 1. Build
 use build.sh for building libdatastd.a static library.
 All build artifacts can be found in corresponding build dir.